-- An alternative paradigm is the one in which multiple independent agents take actions in the same environment and learn online to maximise a global utility function. - These are also called coordination games, where different players coordinate to achieve a given objective (i.e., global expected return).
+- An alternative paradigm is that in which multiple independent agents take actions in the same environment and learn online to maximise a global utility/reward function. - There are different possible solutions, for example, the sum of the reward of all the agents is assigned to each agent. - Each agent has a strong incentive to cooperate in order to maximise global reward. - These are also called coordination games, where different players coordinate to achieve a given objective (i.e., global expected return).